-The Plan focuses on preservation of agriculture, pointing most housing growth outside of the locations where farming is assigned primacy.
-Easton's Plan promotes establishing rural design guidelines that depict practices for compatible low-density commercial and residential growth in the crossroads, Hamlets, and adjacent to the Village.
-New development would follow a traditional, compact form typical of locations without public water or sewer.
-Another strategy suggests exploring the potential to connect to Town water-enabling compact growth adjacent to the Village.
+The Plan focuses on the preservation of agriculture, pointing most housing growth outside of the locations where farming is assigned primacy.
+Easton's Plan promotes establishing rural design guidelines that depict practices for compatible low-density commercial and residential growth in the crossroads, hamlets, and adjacent to the Village.
+Most new development would follow a traditional, compact form typical of locations without public water or sewer.
+Another strategy suggests exploring the potential to share services and to connect to an existing Town water line that serves a small area in the Village on the south side of the Battenkill - thereby enabling future compact and compatible growth, with an opportunity for limited additional neighborhood and residential housing growth adjacent to the Village.